 The key advantage of a simple polyhedron in the studies of the combinatorial diameter is that each step along an edge leaves exactly one facet and enters exactly one other facet.
 This makes an analysis significantly easier.
 To take advantage of non-edge circuits, walks will leave more than one facet at a time.
 However, we can require that circuit steps do not arrive at more than one facet at a time.
 The benefit of such walks has been observed in a special case before, see the last page of \cite{bfh-14}.

 In Section \ref{sec:Csimple}, we introduce such a property ($\mathcal{C}$-simplicity) and prove that $\diamfd_\Circuits(f,d)$ is realized by a \Csimple\ polyhedron.
 The wedge construction is one of the most powerful tools in the studies of combinatorial diameters.
-In Section \ref{sec:wedgesimple} we discuss a further specialization to polyhedra for which there is a wedge over each of its facets that still satisfies this property, and prove that $\diamfd_\Circuits(f,d)$ is also always realized in this class of polyhedra.
+In Section \ref{sec:wedgesimple} we discuss a further specialization to polyhedra for which wedging over each of its facets still satisfies this property, and prove that $\diamfd_\Circuits(f,d)$ is always realized in this even more restrictive class of polyhedra.
 However, we also exhibit the limitations of wedging for studies of circuit walks.